unclead/yii2-multiple-input/UPGRADE.md

 Upgrade from 2.2.0 tp 2.3.0
 ---------------------------

-- Ensure that you set `id` option in case you are using js actions, otherwise you old code won't work.
+- Ensure that you set `id` option in case you are using js actions, otherwise your old code won't work.

 Upgrade from 2.0.0 tp 2.0.1
 ---------------------------